lxtGH/OMG-Seg/README.md

 ## To Do List

-- Release training code.
+- Release training code. (to do)
-- Release CKPTs.
+- Release CKPTs. （done）
-- Support HuggingFace.
+- Support HuggingFace. (done)

 ## Features